 How To Withdraw Using Bitcoin at Ignition Casino

-- Log in to Coinbase or Blockchain.info and copy your wallet’s receive address.
+- Open you wallet such as Bitpay, Electrum, or Bread and copy your wallet’s receive address.

 - Click “REQUEST WITHDRAWAL” in the Ignition Casino cashier.